 - Whether the country or region has primary CbC reporting law in effect.

 - Whether the country or region has secondary CbC reporting law in effect.

 - First fiscal year for CbC reporting rules in effect.

 - Whether local CbC reporting filings are required, and if so, the first fiscal year for which they are required.

-- Whether the country allows surrogate CbC reporting filings.
+- Whether the country or region allows surrogate CbC reporting filings.

-- Whether the country allows parent surrogate filings (countries listed above, as of December 5th).
+- Whether the country or region allows parent surrogate filings (countries or regions listed above, as of December 5th).